 - a change of use of an existing building or land ;

 - the display of an advertisement; or

 - an activity in breach of a planning condition.

 Where possible please include as much information you can, including photographs to support your report.

 Please note if your concern relates to a high hedge you will need to use a different form.
 More information can be found on our high hedges page.

 We do not investigate anonymous complaints.
 If you are concerned about intimidation or threats you may wish to discuss this to your District Councillor, Parish or Town Council who can report it on your behalf.
 For more information please read our Enforcement Statement.

-We aim to visit all sites in accordance with our prioritisation scheme, please read our Enforcement Statement section 7.0 for the timescales.
+We aim to visit all sites in accordance with our prioritisation scheme, please read our Enforcement Statement page 6 for the timescales.